ShadowNode/shadownode.github.io/content/wiki/modpack tips/mc eternal.md

 ---

 ## Disable Agricraft Particles
 A lot of players use Agricraft as way to enchance the speed at which their crops grow.
 Typically a single Agricarft spinkler can be used to multiply the speed, however, the effect does stack.
-This does pose a problem as all the particles from this causes a considerable amount of client-side render issues.
-This means that you will need to disable the for optimal FPS and to not lag out while around some bases.
+This can pose a problem as all the particles from this causes a considerable amount of client-side render time/lag.
+This means that you will need to disable the particles for optimal FPS and to not lag out while around some bases.
 Thankfully, doing so is simple.

 To disable the particles simply follow these steps while in game.